bnnyng/garden/content/literature-notes/2021-lindsay-models-of-the-mind.md

 title: Book | Models of the Mind
 publish:
 date: 2024-02-15 10:26
-lastmod: 2024-02-19T20:12:13-08:00
+lastmod: 2024-02-20T13:47:21-08:00
 ---
 # Summary

 *By Dr. Grace Lindsay* – [[Models of the Mind|Highlights]]

-This book gives a history of [[Mathematical modeling|mathematical modeling ]] in neuroscience, a subdiscipline often referred to as computational or theoretical neuroscience.
+This book gives a history of mathematical modeling in neuroscience, a subdiscipline often referred to as computational or theoretical neuroscience.
 It emphasizes the many potential forms of modeling that can be used, from written equations to computer programs.

 ---
 # Key terms